Here you learn ...

 2. Apply for a spouse visa

 The spouse visa for family reunification is generally applied for at the embassy like any other visa.
 The above requirements must be proven by presenting the relevant documents at the visa appointment at the embassy.
-Since family reunification visas have often been abused in the past (e.g. by establishing a fictitious marriage), the embassies are often overcautious when processing applications (especially in countries with dysfunctional document systems (e.g. Pakistan and Nigeria)), which makes the process very complicated and lengthy.
-Even small errors in the documents or in the appointment often lead to the embassies blocking the application, as they quickly suspect fraud and refuse to process the application any further.
-To avoid this, it is advisable to commission a lawyer specializing in immigration law to carry out a document review (“lawyer verification”) and provide legal support for the visa process before submitting the application.
+Since family reunification visas have often been abused in the past (e.g. by establishing a fictitious marriage), the embassies are often overly cautious when processing applications (especially in countries with dysfunctional document systems (e.g. Pakistan and Nigeria)), which makes the process very complicated and lengthy.
+Even small errors in the documents or in the appointment often lead to a blockade attitude on the part of the embassies, as they very quickly suspect fraud and refuse to process the application any further.
+To avoid this, it is advisable to commission a lawyer specializing in migration law to carry out a document review (“ lawyer verification ”) and provide legal support for the visa process before submitting the application.

 To apply for spouse reunification at your embassy, you must proceed as follows: